kdadler/slate/source/includes/_salesNegotiations.md

-status | string | The status of the sales negotiation conditionsOfSale | array | The conditions of sale totals | object | Sales negotiation's calculated totals, split into categories (see below) created | string | Datetime that the sales negotiation was created
+status | string | The status of the sales negotiation conditionsOfSale | array | The conditions of sale totals | object | Sales negotiation's calculated totals, split into categories (see below) changes | object | A list of changes made to the entity since the basket was submitted created | string | Datetime that the sales negotiation was created

 ## Sales Negotiation Total Fields